utwente-energy/odect/README.md

 Embedding this in your own docker-compose file, including a Grafana service and InfluxDB 1.x service is encouraged.

+## Forecasts

+Experimental code for training and using a Deep Recurrent Neural Network model is supplied for forecasts of electricity prices and CO2 emissions.
+Also pretrained models are supplied based on historical data.
+The use of forecasts does require the use of an Influx 1.x database (2.x or higher are unsupported at the moment).
+Note that this code is not cleaned up and requires further developments, but it gives decent results.
+Note that you will need to create create a rather large database of historical data (since 2023) to be able to train the models.

 ## License

 This software is made available under the Apache version 2.0 license: https://www.apache.org/licenses/LICENSE-2.0